gulebi/spotify-fetcher/README.md

-# Spotify Parser
+# Spotify Fetcher

-Spotify Parser is a npm package that allows you to easily get data from Spotify.
+Spotify Fetcher is a npm package that allows you to easily get data from Spotify.
 It can fetch track and playlist data.
-It converts the input link to an embed, parses it and outputs the data back.
+It converts the input link to an embed, fetches it and outputs the data back.

 ## Features